4c. Evaluate predictions of emergency demand

 suptitle=f"EPUDD plots for {specialty} specialty")

 In medical specialties (which have the highest numbers of admissions, accounting for significant majority) the model performance is similar to that seen when not sub-divided by specialty.
-(See a previous notebook for more on this.)
+(See notebook 3b for more on this.)
 The model underestimates beds needed for patients in the ED at 22:00 and overestimates at 12:00 and 15:30.

 The model is well calibrated for surgical specialties.